-In addition, the business alliance agreement to be entered into between Lazard Group and LFCM Holdings will grant Lazard Group the options to acquire the North American and European merchant banking activities of Lazard Alternative Investments Holdings LLC, or "LAI," the subsidiary of LFCM Holdings that will own and operate all of LFCM Holdings' merchant banking activities, exercisable at any time prior to the ninth anniversary of the consummation of this offering for a total price of \$10 million.
-The option may be exercised by Lazard Group in two parts, consisting of an \$8 million option to purchase the North American merchant banking activities and a \$2 million option to purchase the European merchant banking activities.
-LAI's merchant banking activities initially will consist of the merchant banking management and general partner entities that were transferred to LFCM Holdings pursuant to or in anticipation of the separation.
-The business alliance agreement will provide that, prior to the expiration, termination, or exercise of the options, Lazard Group will have certain governance rights with respect to LAI and LFCM Holdings will be required to support the business of LAI.
+In addition, the business alliance agreement to be entered into between Lazard Group and LFCM Holdings will grant Lazard Group options to acquire the North American and European merchant banking activities of Lazard Alternative Investments Holdings LLC, or "LAI," the subsidiary of LFCM Holdings that will own and operate all of LFCM Holdings' merchant banking activities, exercisable at any time prior to the ninth anniversary of the consummation of this offering for a total price of \$10 million.
+The option may be exercised by Lazard Group in two parts, consisting of an \$8 million option to purchase the North American merchant banking activities and a \$2 million option to purchase the European merchant banking activities and a \$2 million, the use transferred to LFCM Holdings pursuant to or in anticipation of the separation.
+The business alliance agreement will provide that, prior to the expiration, termination or exercise of the options, Lazard Group will have certain governance rights with respect to LAI, and LFCM Holdings will be required to support the business of LAI.
 In addition, Lazard Group will abide by existing obligations with respect to funds existing as of the date of this offering, and, other than with respect to the merchant banking operations retained by Lazard Group in the separation, Lazard Group will agree not to compete with the merchant banking business of LAI until the expiration, termination or exercise of the options.
-Lazard Group will so may agree to new capital commitments and other obligations with respect to newly formed funds in its sole discretion.
-Lazard Group will be entitled to receive the carried interest with respect to newly established LAI funds, such as Corporate Partners II Limited, less the share of the carry distributed to managers of such funds.
+Lazard Group will agree to new capital commitments and other obligations with respect to newly formed funds in its sole discretion.
+Lazard Group may be entitled to receive from LFCM Holdings all or a portion of payments from the incentive fees attributable to newly established LAI funds, such as Corporate Partners II Limited, less the compensation payable to investment professionals who manage these funds.

-Pursuant to the business alliance agreement, LFCM Holdings will agree not to compete with any existing Lazard Group businesses until the latest to occur of the termination of the license agreement, the expiration, termination or exercise of the options to purchase the North American merchant banking activities and the European merchant banking activities or the expiration or termination of the business alliance.
+Pursuant to the business alliance agreement, LFCM Holdings will agree not to compete with any Lazard Group businesses until the latest to occur of the termination of the license agreement, the expiration or exercise of the options to purchase the North American merchant banking activities and the European merchant banking activities or the expiration or termination of the business alliance.